The best gardening gloves for thorny natives and roses - Minimalist Gardener

 Good gloves will last longer if you look after them.
 A few simple steps can keep them in top shape:

-• If damp, allow them to air dry naturally (avoid direct sunlight or heat).
+• If damp, allow them to air dry naturally, away from direct heat

-• Store them somewhere dry and out of the weather.
+• Store them somewhere dry and protected, preferably off the ground

-With the right care, a good pair of thorn proof gloves can serve you for years.
+With the right care, a quality pair of thorn proof gloves can serve you for years, reducing waste and replacing the need for multiple disposable pairs.

 FAQs